Searching ...

 Around 1900, a contest was held to pick a name for this city.
 A local entrepreneur named Franklin Burrough’s wife suggested naming the place after a locally abundant shrub called the southern wax myrtle.

-TripAdvisor lists this city as one of America’s top ten summer vacation destinations.
-It sits at the heart of the Grand Strand, a 60-mile stretch of white sand beaches with a wide variety of attractions.
-Beachfront hotels, golf courses, shopping areas, a whole selection of restaurants… there’s plenty to enjoy for the tourists and locals alike.
+TripAdvisor lists Myrtle Beach as one of America’s top ten summer vacation destinations.
+It sits at the heart of the Grand Strand, a 60-mile stretch of white sand beaches with a seemingly endless range of activities.
+Beachfront hotels, golf courses, water parks, amusement rides, shopping areas, and a whole selection of restaurants… tourists and locals can find so much to pick from.
+Even better is its walkability, which scores highly, especially near the beachfront.
 Residents have likened living here to living in a small town with all the amenities and conveniences of a big city.

-The Myrtle Beach Boardwalk, which opened in 2010, is recognized as one of the top boardwalks in all of North America, and Myrtle Beach among the top 20 destinations for Fourth of July celebrations.
-The Myrtle Beach Convention Center, which opened in 2003, is a large facility that hosts a variety of meetings, conferences, exhibits, and special events every year.
+The Myrtle Beach Boardwalk is recognized as one of the top boardwalks in all of North America.
+Myrtle Beach among the top 20 destinations for Fourth of July celebrations.
+The Myrtle Beach Convention Center hosts all sorts of conferences, exhibits, and special events every year.

-And, besides being a famous tourist attraction with over 20 million visitors annually, plenty of retirees move to Myrtle Beach due to its affordability and warm climate.
+Besides being a famous tourist attraction with over 20 million visitors annually, Myrtle Beach attracts plenty of retirees due to its affordability and warm climate.
+The beach destination does have higher average home prices, but there are affordable housing options away from the oceanfront and in its suburbs.

-This city was named after Captain William Hilton, who sailed on a boat called theHilton Head Adventure from Barbados, to explore lands granted by King Charles II of England, and discovered this corner island.
-He named it after himself (“Hilton’s Head”).
+Captain William Hilton sailed on theHilton Head Adventure from Barbados to explore lands granted by King Charles II of England.
+He discovered this corner island and named it after himself (“Hilton’s Head”).

-Hilton Head sits at the beautiful corner of South Carolina, also known as the Lowcountry and the “Golf Capital of the World”.
-You’ll surely love this spot if you’re in love with the sport.
+Hilton Head sits at the beautiful corner of South Carolina, part of the Lowcountry and the “Golf Capital of the World.”
+You’ll surely love this spot if you love the sport.
 In 1997, Tiger Woods named this city the “mecca of golf” when he visited.
-And, during spring, golf fans from all around the world come over to witness the RBC Heritage.
+During spring, golf fans worldwide come over to witness the RBC Heritage at the famous Sea Pines Resort.
 You’ll get to see only the best players battle it out to be number one!

-During February, you’ll get to experience the annual Hilton Head Seafood Festival, where you’ll get to enjoy all the seafood you want to your heart’s desire.
+The island also has a thriving cultural scene.
+During February, experience the annual Hilton Head Seafood Festival, where you’ll enjoy all the seafood you want to your heart’s desire.
+But there’s also a wine festival, marathons, fishing competitions…the list of events in Hilton Head goes on throughout the year.

 Beaufort

-Beaufort almost always ranks on top of any best retirement city polls out there and was named the “Best Small Southern Town” by Southern Living.
+Beaufort frequently ranks on top of any best retirement city polls out there and was named the “Best Small Southern Town” by Southern Living.
+It’s an alternative to coastal living, being just outside Hilton Head and in the Lowcountry.

-This city was chartered in 1711, making it the second-oldest town in the state after Charleston.
-It is well-known for its scenic locations and for the preservation of its antebellum architecture, and has been dubbed one of “America’s Best Art Towns.”
+This city was chartered in 1711, making it the state’s second-oldest town after Charleston.
+Thanks to a thriving artistic community, it has been dubbed one of “America’s Best Art Towns.”
+It is well-known for its scenic locations and for preserving its antebellum architecture.

-Speaking of scenic locations, the city has been used as a location for various famous films, such as Forrest Gump, A Walk to Remember, and G.I.
+Speaking of scenic locations, the city has been used for various famous films, such as Forrest Gump, A Walk to Remember, and G.I.
 Jane.
-The annual Beaufort International Film Festival, held every February, screens independent films.
+The annual Beaufort International Film Festival, held every February, continues its love of cinema and screens independent films.

-If you’re a foodie who loves sampling small bites of everything, the city’s annual “A Taste of Beaufort”, celebrated in May, features twenty local restaurants, fine wines, and live music, to satisfy that foodaholic in you.
-It’s a great festival to celebrate with friends and loved ones!
+If you’re a foodie who loves sampling small bites of everything, get tickets to the city’s annual “A Taste of Beaufort.”
+It features twenty local restaurants, fine wines, and live music to satisfy that foodaholic in you.
+Perhaps even more famous is the Beaufort Water Festival, where thousands come for the live music, sailing regatta, and additional week-long roster of special events.

-If you like action and adventure, Beaufort has excellent watersports and boating and is actually hailed as the Number Seven Waterfront Adventure Town by National Geographic Adventure.
+If you like action and adventure, Beaufort has excellent watersports and boating.
+Situated on the Beaufort River and surrounded by more creeks and bays, National Geographic Adventures ranked it the Number Seven Waterfront Adventure Town.

 Bluffton

-Bluffton is known to be the fastest-growing municipality in South Carolina and the last true coastal village in the south.
-It’s a historically preserved city that blends small-town comfort with the bustle of a progressive city.
+Bluffton was the fastest-growing municipality in South Carolina in the last Census count.
+This coastal village is a historically preserved city that blends small-town comfort with perks of a larger city like health care and shopping access.

 Kiawah Island

-Kiawah Island was named after the Kiawah Indians, whose chief led the English colonists to settle at Charlestowne landing.
-The island was primarily used for cattle farming prior to the Civil War.
+Kiawah Island was named after the Kiawah Indians, whose chief led the English colonists to settle at Charlestowne Landing.
+Prior to the Civil War, the island was primarily used for cattle farming.
+Today, it’s a mostly private island with charming beach houses, a prized golf and beach resort, and small shopping district.
+Among the coastal towns, it’s prized for its quiet living.

-Summers on this island are moderately warm with cool breezes, so it’s not too hot, and winters are quite calm.
-Spring and autumn bring forth such beautiful colors — it’s definitely a feast for your eyes!
+Summers are moderately warm with cool sea breezes.
+Winters are quite calm.
+Spring and autumn bring forth such beautiful colors at sunrise and sunsets, plus wonderfully mild temperatures.

-If you enjoy golfing, you’ll be happy to know that seven award-winning golf courses are located here (one of which is the world-renowned Ocean Course).
+If you enjoy golfing, you’ll be happy to know that five award-winning golf courses are here.
+One of which is the world-renowned Ocean Course, designed by Pete and Alice Dye.
 This island is hailed as one of the top premier golf destinations on the East Coast.

-You’ll get to enjoy horseback riding along the beach, kayaking on bogs, and appreciate exotic, native wildlife in parks.
-There is no shortage of things to enjoy in this city.
+Besides golfing and searching the shores for shells, there are other ways to have outdoor adventures.
+Enjoy horseback riding along the beach, kayaking on bogs, and appreciating exotic, native wildlife in parks.
+There is no shortage of things to enjoy on the island.

 Florence

-The area is pretty liberal and progressive, and young professionals take advantage of the ample job opportunities and inexpensive housing.
+Florence is making investments in its growth, from business incentives to the courses on offer at the local community college.
+It’s created an art district, has a performing arts center, and is investing in building town culture with concert series and a farmer’s market.
+Young professionals take advantage of the ample job opportunities and inexpensive housing.
 This is also a great choice for families with children for its above-average school system.

 Greenville

-This is the sixth-largest city in the state, with Forbes Magazine naming it one ofGreenville Downtown America’s Best Downtowns.
-The area was once the hunting ground of the Cherokee, which was forbidden to colonists.
-A wealthy American settler named Richard Pearis arrived in Greenville in 1754 and established relations with a Cherokee woman, who bore a child with him.
-Pearis received 100,000 acres of land from the Cherokee, which is also known as the Great Plains today.
+This charming town is the state’s sixth-largest city.
+Some call it the best city to live in South Carolina, with Forbes Magazine naming it one ofGreenville Downtown America’s Best Downtowns.
+A wealthy American settler named Richard Pearis arrived in Greenville in 1754 and received 100,000 acres of land from the Cherokee.
+It led to the establishment of the town in the Upstate.
 During World War I, this city served as a training camp center for army recruits.
+Some liked it so much they came back.

-Greenville, SC has art and culture deeply embedded in its veins.
+Greenville, SC, has an incredible town culture.
+The epicenter is the Falls Park at the Reedy River, a scenic location with a concert stage and walking trails.
+Art is deeply embedded in its veins.
 There’s the Greenville County Museum of Art, showcasing amazing works of Southern artists from past to present day, and the Upcountry History Museum, which depicts what life used to be like in the city back in the day.
+Art galleries and local restaurants fill city districts.

-Plenty of annual festivals are also celebrated in the city, like the New South Comedy Festival, a ten-day comedy festival; Euphoria Greenville, a four-day culinary event; and the upstate Shakespeare Festival, which performs classic plays of the renowned playwright.
+Plenty of annual festivals are also celebrated in Greenville, like the New South Comedy Festival, a ten-day comedy festival; Euphoria Greenville, a four-day culinary event; and the Upstate Shakespeare Festival, which performs classic plays by renowned playwrights.

-Just like its name suggests, there are plenty of green spaces and gorgeous parks within Greenville, which means there are plenty of cool activities for those who love the outdoors.
-Greenville population continues to grow year after year as more people continue to relocate to Greenville, SC.
+As its name suggests, Greenville has plenty of green spaces and gorgeous parks, which means there are plenty of fantastic activities for those who love the outdoors.
+Enjoy biking trails and hiking in beautiful state parks.
+The number of activities in Greenville is genuinely incredible and makes the city appealing to many.
+The city’s population continues to grow year after year as more people relocate to Greenville, SC.

 Spartanburg

-If you adore the outdoors, Spartanburg is a great city to consider if moving to upstate South Carolina is an option.
-There are big mountain biking areas, hiking trails, and plenty of gorgeous parks.
-You’ll surely get your feel of the great outdoors in this area!
+If you adore the outdoors, Spartanburg is a great city to consider for moving to upstate South Carolina.
+Find expansive mountain biking areas, hiking trails, and gorgeous urban parks.
+You’ll surely get your fill of the great outdoors in this area!

 Mount Pleasant

-Houses are quite expensive in Mount Pleasant and wealthy families tend to choose this city because it’s near Charleston, but not in Charleston itself.
+Houses run higher in Mount Pleasant because of the demand for living here.
+People tend to choose this city because it’s near Charleston but not in Charleston itself.
 Beaches are five to fifteen minutes away from most homes.
-Real estate in Mount Pleasant is thought to be a solid investment, though, because of the steady demand from home buyers.
+However, real estate in Mount Pleasant is considered a solid investment because of the steady demand from home buyers.

 Rock Hill

-Rock Hill is the fifth-largest city in the state and got its name from engineers and surveyors who used to run two miles to this area before railroads were installed.
-In 1848, one of the early founding families decided that having a railroad installed would be advantageous, and it was built by 1852.
+Rock Hill is the fifth-largest city in the state.
+The name comes from engineers and surveyors who used to run two miles to this area before railroads were installed.
+In 1848, one of the early founding families decided that installing a railroad would be advantageous, and it was built by 1852.
 Settlers then became interested in the area, thus growing the economy.
+It also helps that it’s part of the thriving Charlotte metro, one of the fastest-growing cities in the South.

-Rock Hill houses over 30 parks, has the popular Rock Hill Outdoor Center, and four recreation centers.
-Just like the name suggests — this city is definitely for daredevils who love going on adventures!
+Rock Hill houses over 30 parks, the popular Rock Hill Outdoor Center, and four indoor recreation centers.
+It has a world-class BMX track and training facility.
+Nearby is Lake Wylie and the Catawba River, which have public access for water recreation.
+This city is definitely for those who love outdoor adventures!

-Each spring, the city celebrates the Come See Me Festival, which brings in 125,000 visitors from all over the country.
-This festival was voted the Best Southern Festival by a magazine.
+Each spring, the city celebrates the Come See Me Festival, which attracts 125,000 visitors from all over the country.
+A magazine voted this festival the Best Southern Festival.

-Winthrop University can also be found here, giving the whole town a young student vibe.
-The United States Disc Golf Tournament is hosted here too.
-Old Town is famous amongst both students and locals.
-This is also where cultural events and celebrations happen throughout the year.
+Winthrop University lends the whole town a young student vibe.
+The United States Disc Golf Tournament is also hosted here.
+The charming Old Town district is where locals go for the town’s cultural events and celebrations scheduled throughout the year.

 Summerville